onlinehub0808/-smart-contract-best-practices/docs/development-recommendations/general/negative-int.md

-### Beware of negation of the most negative signed integer

 Solidity provides several types to work with signed integers.
 Like in most programming languages, in Solidity a signed integer with `N` bits can represent values from `-2^(N-1)` to `2^(N-1)-1`.
 This means that there is no positive equivalent for the `MIN_INT`.
 Negation is implemented as